Advanced Column Buckling Back

 Advanced Column Buckling Analysis

-Set cross-section, end conditions, and load eccentricity to compute Euler critical load, slenderness ratio, and the P-δ curve.
-The deformed shape is drawn in real time.
+Set cross-section, end conditions, and load eccentricity to compute Euler critical load, slenderness ratio, and the P-δ curve in real time.
+The deformed shape and initial imperfection effects are visualized side by side.

 Parameters